markushhgo/respa/docs/payments.md

 ## Permissions

 - By default it is not possible to modify reservations that have an order using the API.
 Permission to modify a paid reservation can be granted using resource permission `can_modify_paid_reservation`.
+    - Manually confirmed reservations that have an order are an exception.
+Modifications to reservations are allowed without special permissions before reservation state is changed to `confirmed`.

 - Everyone can see only their own orders' data in the API.
 With resource permission `can_view_reservation_product_orders` one can view all other users' order data as well.